Screen Sharing Using Browser App – Windows, Mac, Linux and Chromebook

 Follow the steps below to start screen sharing from your browser.

-1. Ensure that your laptop is connected to the same network as the Zoapi Hub or that the Zoapi Hub is accessible through LAN.
-Also, disconnect from any VPN to avoid connectivity issues.
-This is required if Share over Internet is not enabled for your Zoapi Hub.
+If “Connect from Any Network” is disabled, ensure your laptop is on the same network as the Zoapi Hub or that the Hub is accessible over the LAN.
+Also, disconnect from any VPN.

 Note: On macOS, the browser will require you to grant screen sharing, audio and local network permissions.